 Longevity is a critical factor driving health care costs.
-According to the Social Security Administration’s 2020 study, for a couple, both 66 years of age, there is a 1 in 2 chance that one will live to age 90 and a 1 in 4 chance that one will live to age 95.
-Add to these longevity statistics the fact that Medicare is now means-tested, so the more income you generate in retirement, the higher your Medicare premiums.
+According to the Social Security Administration’s 2020 study, a couple, both 66 years of age, has a 1-in-2 chance that one will live to age 90 and a 1-in-4 chance that one will live to age 95.
+And considering that Medicare premiums are means-tested, the more income you generate in retirement, the higher your Medicare premiums.

-So, what can you do to proactively plan for this potential large retirement cost?
+So, what can you do to plan for this potential large cost?

-- If you plan to retire early, plan on the costs of self-insuring from retirement to age 65.
-Some employer’s may offer retiree healthcare, or you can purchase insurance on the Health Insurance Exchange through the Affordable Care Act (these are still dollars out of your pocket in retirement).
+If your goal is to retire early, plan on self-insuring costs from retirement to age 65.
+Some employers may offer retiree healthcare, or you can purchase insurance on the Health Insurance Exchange through the Affordable Care Act (still out-of-pocket dollars in retirement).

-- Consider taking advantage of Roth 401(k)s, Roth IRAs (if you qualify), or converting IRA dollars to ROTH IRAs in years that it makes sense from an income tax perspective.
-This will give you tax-free dollars to use for potential retirement health care expenses that won’t increase your income for determining Medicare premiums in retirement.
+Consider taking advantage of Roth 401(k)s, Roth IRAs (if you qualify), or converting IRA dollars to ROTH IRAs in years that make sense from an income tax perspective.
+You can use these tax-free dollars for potential retirement health care expenses that won’t increase your income for determining Medicare premiums.

-- Work with your financial planner to determine if a vehicle like a non-qualified deferred annuity might make sense for a portion of your investment portfolio, again dollars that can be tax advantaged when determining Medicare premiums.
+Work with your financial planner to determine whether a non-qualified deferred annuity or similar vehicle might make sense for a portion of your investment portfolio.
+Again, these dollars can be tax-advantaged when determining Medicare premiums.

-- Most importantly, work with your financial planner to simulate the need for future retirement income for health care expenses.
-Although you will never know what your exact need will be, providing flexibility in your planning to accommodate for these expenses may help provide you confidence for future retirement.
+Most importantly, work with your financial planner to simulate retirement income needs for health care expenses and include this in your retirement plan.
+Although you will never know your exact need, flexible planning to accommodate these expenses may help provide confidence for your future.